Laine Hardy

-Laine Hardy (born September 12, 2000) is an American singer and songwriter from Livingston, Louisiana, and the seventeenth season winner of American Idol.
+Laine Hardy (born September 12, 2000) is an American singer from Livingston, Louisiana, and the winner of the seventeenth season of American Idol.

 Early life

 Hardy was born in Baton Rouge, Louisiana, and raised in Livingston, Louisiana.
 His father, Barry is a general contractor for a construction company, and his mother Cindy Lou is a real estate agent.
 He has a brother Kyle, and an older sister, Brittany Banta.
 His maternal grandmother is a Korean immigrant from Seoul.
 He attended French Settlement High School and graduated in 2018.
 He learned to play the guitar when he was eight, and by the time he was 14, he was performing in a band with his brother and cousins called the Band Hardy in local bars and restaurants.
 Although initially he did not sing, he was encouraged by his brother to sing.

+Career

 American Idol

 Laine Hardy first auditioned for the sixteenth season of American Idol, making it to the top 50.
 He did not intend to audition for the seventeenth season, but after accompanying his best friend's sister, Ashton Gill, as a guitar player for her audition, he was encouraged by judges Katy Perry, Luke Bryan and Lionel Richie to audition again.
 This time he made it all the way to the final and won the competition, making Alejandro Aranda runner-up and Madison VanDenburg second runner-up.